cloudflare/cloudflare-docs/content/version-management/about.md

 You can create a new version at any time by choosing to [**Clone**](/version-management/how-to/versions/#create-version) an existing version, which automatically copies over configuration settings from an existing version.

-Version settings are applied to zone traffic when you when you [promote a version](/version-management/how-to/environments/#promote-a-version) to a new environment and then send traffic to that environment that matches the pattern specified in its [Traffic filters](/version-management/reference/traffic-filters/).
+Version settings are applied to zone traffic when you when you [promote a version](/version-management/how-to/environments/#promote-a-version) to a new environment and then send traffic to that environment that matches the pattern specified in its [traffic filters](/version-management/reference/traffic-filters/).